manaalsyed/aws-mwaa-local-runner/README.md

 Use this tool to run MWAA (Amazon Managed Airflow) in a docker container.
 This allows for testing without pushing (i.e. overwriting production code)

-Currently this repo is meant to be run in side the airflow repo.
-Eventually will make the directory a configuration, and it doesn't matter where on your machine it lives.
+Currently this repo is meant to be run in side the airflow repo at the root level.
+Using it this way automatically connects it with the dags folder at the correct path that matches production.

+If trying to get secrets locally, edit `airflow.cfg` with the correct credentials go to `tech_team_docs/scripts` to automatically get session token.

+Everything below is taken from the Amazon repository.

 ## Note
 Starting from Airflow version 2.9, MWAA has open-sourced the original Docker image used in our production deployments.
 You can refer to our open-source image repository at https://github.com/aws/amazon-mwaa-docker-images to create a local environment identical to that of MWAA.